Hollowell Sailing Club |Hollowell | Northampton | NN6 8RN | 01604 740328 (sailing days only)

 3. Pull boat into shed and step on to the tender, clip the main rope carabiner to metal eye to the hoop near the apex rear of boat shed.

-4. Attach rear carabiner hooks to the hoops on both sides of the boats stern.
+4. Attach rear hooks to the hoops on both sides of the boats stern.

 5. Raise the engine